The North West Regional Board

 The Board was established in April 2002 and meets four times a year.

 The Regional Board comprises of 14 members who represent:

 - National seats - Council; and

 - Divisional seats - Manchester, Lancashire, Isle of Man, and Cheshire & Merseyside

 The three divisions are each allocated four seats.

 Board and branch links

-To help keep members and activists up to date on the strategic work of both the Board and the region, each regional branch has a designated Board link member.
+To help keep members and Activists up to date on the strategic work of both the Board and the region, each branch has a designated Board link member.
 The link member plays an important role in helping to disseminate information to their designated branch and feeding back news and views from branch members to the Board.

 The Board link members are:-

 - Cheshire West branch - Sheila Dunbar